Media briefing April 2010

 ChildLine is the UK’s free, 24-hour confidential helpline for children and young people.
 Trained counsellors provide comfort, support and advice about any problem to children on over the phone - on 0800 1111 - or via the ChildLine website.

 ChildLine engaged with nearly 700,000 contacts online or by phone from children between April 2008 to March 2009 and counselled 165,000 individual children.

-Children can also contact ChildLine by text, email or one-to-one online chat.
+Children can also contact ChildLine by email or one-to-one online chat.
 ChildLine’s website provides children with a safe forum for peer-to-peer support on its message boards.

 ChildLine was launched by TV presenter Esther Rantzen in 1986 and has since become a model for similar services in many countries including Hungary, the Ukraine, India and Trinidad and Tobago.
 ChildLine became part of the NSPCC in 2006.

 Facts and figures

 ChildLine has counselled more than 2.3 million children since lines opened in 1986.